nayakOPS/TypeScript-Exploration/README.md

 - Learn how to use TypeScript for safer and more efficient JavaScript development.
 - Build small TypeScript projects to reinforce concepts and practice coding.

-## How to Use

-1. Clone this repository to your local machine.
-2. Navigate to the specific folder (e.g., `01intro` or `02_basics`) to find TypeScript examples and exercises.
-3. Run the `.ts` files using a TypeScript compiler or in your preferred TypeScript environment.

 ## Technologies Used

 - TypeScript
 - JavaScript

-Feel free to contribute or fork this repo to further your TypeScript knowledge!